RWTH-EBC/AixLib/README.md

 ### Version

-The current version 0.1.0 is a pre-release to manage the transition from Subversion to Git
+The current version 0.2.0 is a pre-release.

 ### How to contribute to the development of AixLib